Babur-Raiyan/tomato_disease_classify/README.md

 7. A flatten layer to prepare it for the dense layer.
 8. There were 10 classes including the Healthy leaves.
 9. Optimizer is used "adam".

+## Using pre-trained model(ImageNet)
+1. Achieve a much higher 94% accuracy